 The Search function is "hidden" behind the Name function.
 Press SHIFT+C again in Name mode to call it.
 It allows the operator to search the database for clips based on keywords and ranking.
-Please refer to Chapter 10 'Keyword Management', on page 71 for details.
+"Keyword Management" on page 148 for more details.